pagedjs/paged-page/src/PagedMargin/PagedMargin.md

 ### Assigning content

-The paged-margin component renders a series of margin boxes.
-Content can be assigned through CSS or the DOM.
+The paged-margin component renders a series of page-margin boxes.
+Content can be assigned through CSS, as defined in the standard, or the DOM, beyond the standard.

 #### CSS